6 Softball Hitting Drills for Power

 A step up from the Paint Stick drill is a debunking of a drill that has been taught to young hitters for decades.
 The Don’t Squish the Bug Drill, is an advance on the paint stick drill.
 For this drill use the bucket of balls you’re hitting from and place it behind your back foot.

 Setting up the drill, you want to have the bucket behind the back foot of the hitter.
 The purpose is to work on the transfer of weight from the back leg.
 In order to do that, we cannot simply rotate our back leg while our foot is anchored.
-This is why this drill is so helpful, the bucket will give you immediate feedback for incorrect or correct weight transfer.
+This drill will give you immediate feedback for incorrect or correct weight transfer.

 See below for a great example (or watch the full drill in The Hitting Vault).
 Not only has she taken aspects from the full turn and the paint stick drills, but she has also separated her foot from the bucket, working on her weight transfer.
 Her back is turned towards the catcher, she has separation between her back foot and the bucket, and she has a strong finish in the swing.

 Finally, we are going to put everything learned thus far into one drill, The crossover drill.
 This drill is going to work on maintaining good posture to and through the contact point while working hip rotation and weight transfer.
 These two elements are critical to hitting a softball with power.

 Beginning in this position is going to force the batter to maintain the K-posture that we believe in.
 From here, you are going to want to work on a controlled stride to the tee and begin the swing.
 Working from this position is going to help the weight going towards the launch point.